zypher-game/docs/content/pozk/miner/miner.md

 3. You can choose generate new or import one
 <img src="../miner-2.png" alt="Miner 2" width="100%"/>

-4. You need enable the controller and submit it to the chain
+4. You need enable the controller and submit it to the chain, make sure there is enough balance in this account if this account does not has [0 gas SBT](https://zytron.zypher.network/layer3).
 <img src="../miner-3.png" alt="Miner 3" width="100%"/>

 5. Now, you can view the dashboard